Kkura02/jezzy_chii_gallery_vue_vite/README.md

 - Found in App.vue
   - On <Transition></Transition> if you use 'mode="out-in"' the child component should just be 1 node only, because if you have more than one child component, then it will cause a bug of after not rendering the page after route-navigations.

+#!
+BIG BUG: on GalleryView.vue

+- the merch is causing the last imageLoadCount to be not complete iterate.
+- solution: deactivate the imageLoad, more like did not use the isGalleryReady boolean